igoham/CISSP/physical_and_fire.md

 **Look up the different terms for spikes and dips in energy**
 <p><span><span>Sag: </span></span>Momentary Low Voltage</p>   <p>Brownout: Prolonged Low Voltage</p>   <p><span>Spike: </span>Momentary High Voltage</p>   <p>Surge: Prolonged High Voltage</p>   <p>Fault: Momentary Power Loss</p>   <p>Blackout: Loss of All Power</p><p>Transient: Short Duration Noise Interference</p></div></div>

+**Evacuation proceedures?**
+Evacuation Routes

+All personnel should be advised of the quickest evacuation routes from their area including guest.
+All sites should use a meeting point in the event of an emergency, so that people don’t mistakenly reenter the site searching for people.
+Evacuation Roles and Procedures

+- Safety Warden – Ensures all personnel safely evacuate the building in the event of an emergency or drill
+- Meeting point leader – Assures all personel are accounted for a the emergency meeting point

+All personnel should follow evacuation procedures and posted route.
+All sites should have mitigating controls lot allow safe egress of all personnel.

+#### Heat Detectors
+Alerts when temperature exceeds a certain baseline.

+#### Smoke Detectors
+Can be ionization based or photoelectric based.
+Both types of alarm Alavert when smoke interrupts radioactivity or light, lowering or blocking the electric charge.
+Dust can sometimes lead to false alarms.

+#### Flame Detectors
+Detect infrared or ultraviolet light emitted in fire.
+The drawback is it requires line of sight from the flame where as smoke detectors don’t.

+#### Positive Pressure and Drains

+Air and water should be expelled from the building.
+Untreated air should be never be inhaled into the building, and water should drain away from the building.
+A common HVAC malfunction is condensation of water pooling into the building, often going under raised floors where it may not be detected.
+Positive drains are designed to avoid this problem.
+Location of all gas and waterlines , as well as all drains should be formally documented.
+#### Heat and Humidity

+Datacenters should operate within humidity levels of 40-55% and temperature range of 68-77F (20-25C).
+#### Static and Corrosion

+Low humidity can cause static buildup damaging equipment.
+Maintaining proper humidity and grounding, using antistatic sprays, wrist wraps and work surfaces helps mitigate this risk.
+High humidity level can allow water in the air to condense onto equipment leading to corrosion.
+#### Airborne Contaminants

+Dust can cause overheating and static building, and clog CPU fans causing component failures.
+HVAC should operating in closed loops require HEPA filters to filter contaminants